 There is no more East-West, and the city now represents reunification and joy.
 But Is Berlin safe?

-“Ich bin ein Berliner” were the words uddered by the late president John F. Kennedy.
+“Ich bin ein Berliner” were the words uddered by the late President John F. Kennedy.
 “I am a Berliner.”
-And who wouldn’t want to be?
 Berlin is not only the capital of Germany; it’s also the center of all things alternative to the “norm.”

-Berlin is a cultural hub that is known for one of the most incredible nightlife scenes in Europe, unique architecture, and for its overall trendiness.
+Berlin is the most populous city in Germany and a cultural hub that is known for one of the most incredible nightlife scenes in Europe, unique architecture, and for its overall trendiness.
+It rivals Munich as one of the most visited cities in Germany for tourists (although Berlin is really not as beautiful as other European capitals).

 This hot spot in central Europe has a vast atmosphere of art and free-spirited liberalism in the streets.
 You’ll find one of the country’s most famous landmarks, the Berliner Philharmonie – a golden-plated, uniquely-roofed concert hall that’s a must-see.